SpikeInterface/spikeinterface/doc/overview.rst

 - `spikecomparison <https://github.com/SpikeInterface/spikecomparison/>`_
 - `spikewidgets <https://github.com/SpikeInterface/spikewidgets/>`_

-On top of these packages, the :code:`spikeinterface` package allows users to install and use all of the packages, available as modules as shown in the figure.
+Along with these packages, the :code:`spikeinterface` meta-package allows users to install and use all 5 packages as shown in the figure.

 .. image:: images/overview.png